metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `infra_cluster_secret_ref` (Attributes) InfraClusterSecretRef is a reference to a secret with a kubeconfig for external cluster used for infra.
-When nil, this defaults to the value present in the KubevirtCluster object's spec associated with this machine. (see [below for nested schema](#nestedatt--spec--template--spec--infra_cluster_secret_ref))
+- `infra_cluster_secret_ref` (Attributes) InfraClusterSecretRef is a reference to a secret with a kubeconfig for external cluster used for infra.When nil, this defaults to the value present in the KubevirtCluster object's spec associated with this machine. (see [below for nested schema](#nestedatt--spec--template--spec--infra_cluster_secret_ref))
 - `provider_id` (String) ProviderID TBD what to use for Kubevirt
 - `virtual_machine_bootstrap_check` (Attributes) BootstrapCheckSpec defines how the CAPK controller is checking CAPI Sentinel file inside the VM. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_bootstrap_check))
 - `virtual_machine_template` (Attributes) VirtualMachineTemplateSpec defines the desired state of the kubevirt VM. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template))